Duration

 To document lessons learnt and best practices and to disseminate them through appropriate learning platforms.

-In India, JSIPL is leading the project coordination and oversight.
-The Assam-based local NGO partner, the Seven Sisters Development Assistance (SeSTA), is undertaking the project on the ground with support from JSIPL.
+In India, JSIPL led the project coordination and oversight.
+The Assam-based local NGO partner, the Seven Sisters Development Assistance (SeSTA), undertook the project on the ground with support from JSIPL.